LASERfIRE/LASERfIRE/README.md

 LASERfIRE now supports the use of the Helios DAC hardware products and IDN compatible DAC hardware.
 You can also use my "build it yourself" DAC hardware for 100% compatibility.
 The instructions, parts list, schematic and photos are included in the zip.

-Download the latest LASERfIRE LASER Controller zip file in this repository to get started.
+Download the latest LASERfIRE LASER Controller zip file from the repository to get started.
 There's no installer needed – just unzip to your preferred install location.

 Last updated on 18-Aug-2026.